jon-brandy/hackthebox/Categories/Sherlocks/Subatomic/README.md

 2. Unpacking Nullsoft Installer binary.
 3. Identifying unique GUID used by the malware for installation.
 4. Debugging obfuscated javascript file using VSCODE (to retrieve the deobfuscated JS).
-5. Small code review for JS source file.
+5. Small code review for JS source file (Trojan Discord's core module).

 ## SCENARIO: